Niharika1-hash/CompressionAlgos/README.md

 # LZW-Encoding
-INPUT: A .txt file containing some text(letters, special characters, linespces, whitespaces etc, that one wishes to encode using LZW technique.
+INPUT: A .txt file containing some text (letters, special characters, linespces, whitespaces etc) that one wishes to encode using LZW technique.
 The file path/file location must be known.

 OUTPUT: The encoded version of the text input from the input file and total time taken for the encoding operation in nanoseconds.